quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion controller.

 Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-A sender SHOULD either use pacing or limit such bursts to the initial congestion window;
+Senders MUST either use pacing or limit such bursts.
+Senders SHOULD limit bursts to the initial congestion window; see {{initial-cwnd}}.
-see {{initial-cwnd}}.
 A sender with prior knowledge that the network path to the receiver has deep buffers might allow larger bursts.

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion